List of New Zealand Police controversies: Murder of Farzana Yaqubi

-In December 2022, 21 year old AUT law student and New Zealand-born daughter of Afghan refugees, Farzana Yaqubi, was fatally stabbed to death in Auckland by Kanwarpal Singh.
+In December 2022, 21 year old AUT law student and New Zealand-born daughter of Afghan refugees, Farzana Yaqubi, was fatally stabbed in Auckland by Kanwarpal Singh.
 For two months prior to her murder, Yaquibi made multiple reports to police expressing an extreme fear for her safety regarding a man who was sending her threatening messages, including threats of violence, harassing her, and stalking her outside her home and place of work.
 However, police failed to investigate or action her complaints, with Yaqubi receiving a letter from police stating that her matter is undergoing "further assessment" two days after she was murdered.

 An IPCA investigation published in 2024 highlighted a variety of mis-steps taken by police with regards to Yaqubi's complaints, as well as systemic shortcomings within police for handling complaints of stalking and harassment.

 A 2024 short docudrama film titled The Man Outside was released, depicting events similar to those experienced by Farzana Yaqubi.
 The film's director, Liv McClymont, said the film was inspired in part by the events surrounding Yaqubi's murder and the police's failure to act.

 Stalking and Harassment Amendment Bill

 At the time of Yaqubi's murder, stalking was not a criminal offense in New Zealand and the aftermath of her murder and the IPCA's 2024 report led to widespread calls in New Zealand for amending the Crimes Act 1961 to include stalking.
 In May 2024, the Auckland Women's Centre sent an open letter to Justice Minister Paul Goldsmith with over 7,000 public signatures petitioning for the law change.
-As a result, the Crimes Legislation (Stalking and Harassment) Amendment Bill was introduced in Parliament where it is still being debated.
+As a result, in November 2025, the New Zealand Parliament passed the Crimes Legislation (Stalking and Harassment) Amendment Act into law.